knightmoves-curriculum/advanced-c-sharp/lessons/018-one-to-many-relationship/README.md

     "Date": "2024-11-24",
     "TemperatureC": 60,
     "Summary": "123",
+    "Comments": [
-    "Alert": {
+        {
-        "AlertMessage": "High winds expected"
+            "CommentMessage": "Love this weather!"
         }
+    ]
 }
 ```

 In the coding exercise you will create a 1 to 1 relationship.

 ## Main Points
-- A one-to-one relationship is when each entity instance from one table is associated with only one entity instance in another table.
+- A one-to-many relationship is when each entity instance from one table is associated with many entity instances in another table.
-- Both tables share a unique link between their records, often through a primary key in one table that also acts as a foreign key in the related table.
-- The JsonIgnore attribute prevents the corresponding property from being populated during deserialization.
-- Deserialization is the process of converting one set of values into a corresponding object or data structure.

 ## Suggested Coding Exercise
-- Create a one-to-one relationship between a person and a passport.
+- Create a one-to-many relationship between a person and nicknames.

 ## Building toward CSTA Standards:
 - Decompose problems into smaller components through systematic analysis, using constructs such as procedures, modules, and/or objects (3A-AP-17) https://www.csteachers.org/page/standards